 A popular year-round activity is to make a trip to the Great Salt Lake that has given name to the city.
 There you can go hiking, swimming, boating or just enjoy the scenery while you have a picnic at a less elevated level.

 Arches National Park is a cocktail of beautiful reddish rock formations in various shapes on the Utah mighty 5 road trip itinerary.
-The most famous structures are, like you might already have guessed, the sandstone arches.
+The most famous structures are, like you might already have guessed, the glorious sandstone arches.

 The national park that sits northwest of Moab contains more than 2,000 signature arches waiting to be explored.
 The most recognizable arch in the park is the Delicate Arch.

 You can park your car at the Delicate Arch Trailhead and hike to the Delicate Arch for a close-up view.
 The round trip of 3 miles (4.8 km) is great at any time during the day, but beware of the heat and lack of shade especially if you visit in summer.

 The arches are undoubtedly the main attraction in Arches National Park, but neither miss the sandstone fins, towers and hoodoos.
 Arches is truly a great mix of unusual rock formations, some of them you wouldn’t even think could exist.

 When you explore Arches on the Mighty 5 road trip it’s perfect to use the town of Moab as your base for where to stay near Arches National Park.
 It’s only about 5 miles (8 km) from Moab to Arches National Park Visitor Center.